August 3, 2022

-When your home’s AC system goes on the fritz, you should try to get the situation taken care of as soon as possible.
-Annoyingly, there could be countless of reasons why your air conditioner isn’t working properly.
+When your home’s cooling goes on the fritz, you want to get the situation resolved right away.
+Unfortunately, there can be dozens of reasons why your air conditioner isn’t working properly.
 How do you know which one is impacting you?
-There are a handful of problems that are more prevalent, and identifying what they are is handy when your Atmostemp Service Experts Expert is discussing available choices for fixing the problem through air conditioning repair in North America.
+There are a few problems that are more common, and identifying what they are is helpful when your Service Experts Heating, Air Conditioning & Plumbing Expert is reviewing available choices for solving the problem through air conditioning repair in North America.

 1. Thermostat Problems

-Your thermostat instructs your AC system when to start and for how long to run.
-If the thermostat settings are wrong, your air conditioning may not work properly.
-And if the batteries have died in a programmable thermostat, you won’t be able to use it at all.
-Try this quick checklist to make sure your thermostat is receiving power and operating properly:
+Your thermostat tells your AC system when to start and for how long to run.
+If the thermostat settings are inaccurate, your air conditioning might not function correctly.
+And if the batteries ran out in a programmable thermostat, it won’t be accessible at all.
+Follow this quick checklist to ensure your thermostat is receiving power and operating properly:

 - Change batteries if the screen is blank (programmable models)